wolfgangB33r/PeakPrinter/README.md

 ## License

 This project is provided for educational and research purposes.
-Please check the Copernicus DEM data license before using the data for commercial
+Please check the Copernicus DEM data license before using the data for commercial applications.

+---

+## Kudos to ESA Copernicus and Open Data!

+**A huge thank you and endless kudos to the European Space Agency (ESA) and the Copernicus mission for their visionary commitment to open data!**
+The Copernicus Programme's open data policy empowers researchers, educators, makers, and innovators around the world to access high-quality earth observation data for free.
+This openness fuels countless scientific discoveries, educational initiatives, and creative projects—like PeakPrinter—that would not be possible without such generous access.

+Copernicus stands as a shining example of how open data can drive progress, collaboration, and inspiration across borders and disciplines.
+**Thank you, ESA Copernicus, for making the world a better, smarter, and more connected place through your dedication to open data!**